paavanc/Permutations/README.md

       1. ```mvn package```

-          * this command runs all the tests and package up a jar in the Permutations/target directory
+          * This command runs all the tests and package up a jar in the Permutations/target directory.

       2. cd into Permutations/target

-      3. run the command:  ```java -jar translate-0.0.1-SNAPSHOT.jar 10X10X0```
+      3. Run the command:  ```java -jar translate-0.0.1-SNAPSHOT.jar 10X10X0```

-         * the argument is a string with 1s, 0s and Xs. ex: 1x0
+         * The argument is a string with 1s, 0s and Xs.
+E.g: 1x0

 #### Example: